 - Get a friend who is already performing to recommend you as the opening act.

-- Warm-up set DJ
+- Get a Warm-up DJ set

 Many resident DJs start their careers by warming up the dance floor for the big names.
 You will have to start from somewhere, and this is the perfect spot for you.
 Some consider this a heavy defeat, but trust me, it is really important and can be the launch of your career.
 Many famous DJs including the legend John Digweed have mentioned that you will find a good DJ from his/her warm-up set.
-A full club in its prime-time, with clubbers already having a few drinks, its a much easier target to entertain.
+A full club in its prime-time, with clubbers already having a few drinks, it’s a much easier target to entertain.
 But for the guests who just arrived, you will have to perform a perfect set to keep them in and start dancing.

 4. Be consistent, reliable, and deliver the best you can